boderg/your-weather/README.md

   - A feature to display the current phase of the moon in the searched area.
 - Wind direction
   - A feature to display the direction of the wind in the searched area.
+- Explanation modals
+  - A feature to display and brief explanation of the indepth weather measurements.

 ## Tools & Technologies Used